 The Mobile Ads SDK is now imported and initialized, and you're ready to implement an ad.
 Ad Manager offers a number of different ad formats, so you can choose the one that best fits your app's user experience.

-Interstitials are full-screen ads that cover the interface of an app until closed by the user.
+Full-screen ads that cover the interface of an app until closed by the user.
 They're best used at natural pauses in the flow of an app's execution, such as between levels of a game or just after a task is completed.

 Google Ad Manager offers two ways to implement native ads: Native Styles and Custom Rendering.